guettli/programming-guidelines/README.rst

 The next step is to avoid clever `inotify <https://en.wikipedia.org/wiki/Inotify>`_-daemons.
 You don't need this any more if you receive your data via http.

-Why http?
+Why is http better?
 Because http can validate the data.
 If it is not valid, the data can be rejected.
 That's something you can't do with ftp/sftp/scp/rsync/smb/mail.

 Avoid Polling
 .............